-Nikon's original projector camera, the S1000pj was incredibly innovative, combining a decent camera with a projector.
+Nikon's original projector camera, the S1000pj was incredibly innovative, combining a decent camera with a projector, but lacked computer connectivity - which meant you couldn't connect it too a laptop to beam images or other documents.

 The new Nikon Coolpix S1100pj stlll has the real lamp projector built into the front of its body, making it possible for you to project images and video onto flat surfaces and taking (not only) a camera everywhere, but a projector too.
 We take a look at features, quality and price tag...